 Revision history

-The FAQ page records its revision and correction history at various dates, noting when new questions from tender question sessions, training and workshops have been added.
+The FAQ page records its revision and correction history at various dates, noting when new questions from e.g. tender question sessions, training and workshops have been added.

 __________________________________________________________________